You can make Cub Scout day camp or twilight camp a fun and memorable learning experience for everyone involved.

 The entire experience comes to a conclusion via fire, songs and skits.
 It ends with everyone feeling like they had a successful twilight camp program.
 This will help motivate them to stick with the Cub Scouting program to see what’s new for the next year of twilight camp .

-Eventually, the Cub Scouts will graduate to Boy Scouts and, hopefully, be there to help the new cadre of Cub Scouts the same way they were aided when they were younger.
+Eventually, the Cub Scouts will graduate into Scouts BSA and, hopefully, be there to help the new cadre of Cub Scouts the same way they were aided when they were younger.

 Bonus!
 Tip 15: Your thoughts?